s-damian/phoenix-crud-example/README.md

 In this example, there is :

-* An example of an article controller (for an HTML resource).
+* An example of an articles controller (for an HTML resource).
+* An example of an products controller (for LiveView).

 ## Configuration - Phoenix App